Often described as the greatest French film of all time, this legendary epic is where cinema and poetry truly merge into one.

 The Vichy regime forbade any direct reference to the war, so the setting is Paris in the 1830s and the script resorts to coded meanings.

-Although centred on Garance, Children of Paradise is just as much, if not more, about the four men who love her and who, for different reasons, cannot have her: Baptiste (the mime), a Shakespearean star, a charming criminal, and finally an aristocrat – to whom she says in all honesty, “You’re rich, but you want to be loved as if you’re poor”.
+Although centred on Garance, Children of Paradise is just as much about the four men who love her and who, for different reasons, cannot have her: Baptiste (the mime), a Shakespearean star, a charming criminal, and finally an aristocrat – to whom she says in all honesty:

 Ultimately, Les Enfants du Paradis is a tale of romantic torment – the doomed, impossible love between Garance and Baptiste being the film’s most moving theme, and Baptiste’s sad, white face its most indelible, stirring image.